ICS – Three little letters that signify big contributions and new flexibility

 The idea is to use less water in one year and have access to that water in the future.

-So why is it called “Intentionally Created Surplus”?
-The name reflects the fact that water is intentionally created through investments in conservation.
-To qualify, and protect existing users, rights and priorities, ICS must reduce an existing beneficial use.
-Examples include: investing in new, higher efficiency irrigation; paying a user to develop a new, non-Colorado River supply including desalination; or paying a farmer using Colorado River water to fallow a crop.
 The reduction in use is then contributed to Lake Mead in a separate storage account.
 The stored water – ICS – is then available in a future year for use by the water user that created it.
 Therefore, ICS is a temporary contribution to Lake Mead and available, after evaporation losses are considered, for use in a future year.

-• Extraordinary Conservation (EC ICS) – conservation projects that are saving Colorado River water that would have otherwise been used.
+• Extraordinary Conservation (EC ICS) – These are conservation projects that are saving Colorado River water that would have otherwise been used.
 An example is when agricultural projects use other water supplies instead of Colorado River water or when they go without water such as when fallowing land.

-• Binational ICS (BICS) – US parties provide funding for conservation projects in Mexico, helping to lower water demand and store more water in Lake Mead.
+• Binational ICS (BICS) – U.S. parties provide funding for conservation projects in Mexico, helping to lower water demand and store more water in Lake Mead.

-• DCP ICS — allows an entity to convert any other type of ICS into a DCP contribution.
+• DCP ICS – This allows an entity to convert any other type of ICS into a DCP contribution.
 Thus, ICS becomes a tool that adds flexibility to how mandatory DCP contributions can be made to Lake Mead.

 How is ICS created?